-Fishing on the Crystal Coast is a popular pastime for both locals and visitors.
-From the White Oak River, creeks, and inlets to the surf – there is ample opportunity and fun to be had.
-No matter what time of the year it is, there are always fish to be caught, so bring your fishing rods because you just might land a big one!
+Fishing on the Crystal Coast is a popular pastime for locals and visitors.
+From the White Oak River, creeks, and inlets to the surf – there is ample opportunity for fishing and fun.
+No matter the time of the year, there are always fish to be caught, so bring your fishing rods because you might land a big one!

 Cast a Line Off a Pier or in the Surf

 The most popular time of the year for fishing is during the Fall months.
 The water temperature is starting to cool down, and the days are pleasant.
 You can fish in the surf, off a pier, or on one of the popular charters.

 You don’t have to be a skilled angler to find remarkable fishing along our coastline.
 Our sound, surf, and piers offer every fisherman or woman an opportunity to reel in a prize fish!

 To get an incredible view of our coastline while waiting for the fish to bite – these rare wooden fishing piers are the place to be.
 The Bogue Inlet Pier in the heart of Emerald Isle and the Oceana Pier in Atlantic Beach offer unique fishing experiences.

 To fish from our 1000-foot piers, you don’t need a fishing license or pole!
 These one-stop fishing spots have rods for rent and bait waiting for your big catch.